 Building projects on campus include renovations to first-year residence halls --

+All of the projects are expected to be completed in August.
 An archive of News & Media Relations posts can be found at https://news.clarku.edu/news.